 These are funds which have been set aside for purposes by the company itself, in furtherance of the company's charitable objectives.
-The total value on December 31st, 2022 was €83k.
-During the year the Board took the decision to release these designated funds back into unrestricted funds as the majority of this represents monies designated by the Directors in prior years to fund system upgrades at the company, which have been completed
+The total value of Designated Funds at 31 December 2022 was \in 83k and during 2023, the Board decided to release these Designated Funds back into Unrestricted Funds.
+The decision was taken on the basis that the majority of the \in 83k represented monies designated by the Directors in prior years to fund system upgrades at the company, which have been completed.